Stinging Nettles and Dogs

 Symptoms to look out for

-When your dog comes in contact with the stinging nettle, he is likely to suffer from itching, swelling and redness, especially in some areas of his face and the paw pads, parts that aren’t covered with fur.
+When your dog comes in contact with the stinging nettle, he will likely suffer from itching, swelling and redness, especially in some areas of his face and the paw pads, parts that aren’t covered with fur.
 He may begin frantically digging at the ground and licking his paws.
-If he ingests any of the nettle plants, he may also suffer from the following more serious symptoms:
+If he ingests any of the nettle plants, he may also suffer from the following more severe symptoms:

 • Vomiting